Blog – Posted on Friday, Jan 18

-Junot Díaz may have taken a fall from grace this past year, but that only makes his uncomfortably personal examination of toxic masculinity that much more captivating.
+Junot Díaz may have taken a fall from grace this past year, but that only makes his uncomfortably personal examination of toxic masculinity in this novel that much more captivating.
 Oscar Wao is an overweight child whose greatest fear in life is that he’ll die a virgin.
 The lengths he goes to avoid that in his “brief, wondrous life” are alternatively shocking, nauseating, and gutting.
 But as he travels everywhere from New Jersey to the Dominican Republic in pursuit of a masculine ideal, Díaz leaves in his wake a rumination on oppression and sexual identity that may serve as something of a confession, too.

 9. The Curious Incident of the Dog in the Night-Time by Mark Haddon